 With the College Nursing Research Committee, ORF coordinates and sponsors monthly educational sessions related to grantsmanship, as well as the annual Nursing Research Day which showcases the faculty and student research endeavors.
 ORF also provides administrative assistance for mock reviews and think tanks for grant proposals.
 Post award management is the responsibility of the principal investigator, in coordination with their departments’ business/grant manager on fiscal matters.

-The Office of Research Facilitation is comprised of the Associate Dean for Research, the Harriet Werley Endowed Chair, the Assistant to the Associate Dean, the Business Administrative Associate, and college-based statisticians (currently two; see Statistical Services section).
+The Office of Research Facilitation is comprised of the Associate Dean for Research, the assistant to the associate dean, the business administrative associate, and college-based statisticians

 Susan Littau, MJ, RN, CRA